Senior Software Engineer

 - You'll be interacting with our customers on a regular basis, handling inbound support and feature requests (every developer helps with developer requests).

 - A track record of demonstrating an eye for design and solving real-world user problems.
-If you have a knack for shipping beautiful, intuitive software, we want you on our team.
+If you have a knack for shipping beautiful user interfaces and intuitive APIs, we want you on our team.

 - Experience building and shipping production code in a team setting with a passion for writing tested, performant, and high-quality code.